awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 **To connect to your instance using SSH**

 1. In a terminal window, use the ssh command to connect to the instance\.
 You specify the path and file name of the private key \(`.pem`\), the user name for your instance, and the public DNS name or IPv6 address for your instance\.
-For more information about how to find the private key, the user name for your instance, and the DNS name or IPv6 address for an instance, see [Locate the private key](connection-prereqs.md#connection-prereqs-private-key) and [Get information about your instance](connection-prereqs.md#connection-prereqs-get-info-about-instance)\.
+For more information about how to find the private key, the user name for your instance, and the DNS name or IPv6 address for an instance, see [Locate the private key and set the permissions](connection-prereqs.md#connection-prereqs-private-key) and [Get information about your instance](connection-prereqs.md#connection-prereqs-get-info-about-instance)\.
 To connect to your instance, use one of the following commands\.
    + \(Public DNS\) To connect using your instance's public DNS name, enter the following command\.

      ```